argtoms/16Bits/CONTRIBUTING.md

 3. Download The Latest [Release](https://github.com/pixdevgithub/16Bits/releases) Or Clone The Repo By Doing (You Need Git Installed) `https://github.com/pixdevgithub/16Bits.git`

-4. Make A File Named `config.json` And Fill It Up With The Content Given Below.
+4. Make A Copy Of `config.example.json` And Rename To `config.json` And Fill It Up With The Content Given Below.

 ```json
 {